torryatco/Basilica/readme.md

 />
 ```

 The techniques above are used primarily on high traffic websites.
-For smaller sites your should run your images through a processor such as [imageOptim](https://imageoptim.com/mac) before using them on your site.
+For smaller sites just run your images through a processor such as [imageOptim](https://imageoptim.com/mac) before deploying them on your site.

 ## Flex Layout